Black ice: How to spot this winter driving danger

-"The biggest danger [with black ice] is that you are at the mercy of your vehicle and the ice until your car passes over it," Vice President and National Director of AARP Driver Safety Julie Lee said.
+"The biggest danger [with black ice] is that you are at the mercy of your vehicle and the ice until your car passes over it," said Julie Lee, vice president and national director of AARP Driver Safety.

-Black ice forms when the air is at 32 degrees or below at the surface and rain is falling, according to AccuWeather Meteorologist Andrew Mussoline.
+Black ice forms most often when it's raining and air is at or below 32 degrees Fahrenheit at the surface, according to AccuWeather Senior Meteorologist Andrew Mussoline.

 "It's called black ice because it tends to look like the rest of the pavement on the road, but it's actually clear," Lee said.

-The complexion of black ice makes it extremely difficult to spot, but using a car thermometer as an initial gauge can be helpful in determining the road conditions.
+The thin nature and complexion of black ice makes it extremely difficult to spot, but using a car thermometer as an initial gauge may be helpful in determining the road conditions.

 A car thermometer, like any digital thermometer, tries to find the air's ambient temperature.
-So, if a vehicle's thermometer is close to freezing, the car driver should be cautious on the roads.
+So, if a vehicle's thermometer is close to freezing, the driver should take extra precaution behind the wheel.

-Located outside the car, behind the front bumper, these sensors sometimes pick up heat from the car's engine, resulting in a higher temperature reading, according to AccuWeather Meteorologist Frank Strait.
+Located outside the car behind the front bumper, these sensors sometimes pick up heat from the car's engine, resulting in a higher temperature reading, according to AccuWeather Senior Meteorologist Frank Strait.

-Overall, car thermometers give relatively accurate readings, but for various reasons they can be incorrect, so they should not be used as the absolute authority, Strait said.
+Although car thermometers give relatively accurate readings, they can be incorrect for various reasons, so they should not be used as the absolute authority, Strait said.

-The prime times for the development of this ice are around dawn and in the late evening, when temperatures are typically the lowest.
+The prime time for the development of this ice is between sunset and sunrise, when temperatures are typically the lowest.